stephengaw/model-scorer-api/README.md

 * Hash passwords in database.
 * Use external database for persistence.
-* Disable open registration of users, configure an admin user and only allow the admin to register new users.
+* Disable open registration of users
+* Configure an admin user and only allow the admin to register new users.
 * Unsure if Nginx should be in the same container as the flask app running with uWSGI.
 Would it be better to refactor into seperate orchestrated container services?